tetrateio/workshop-101/06-app-security-s2s/README.md

 While this is a great step forward, we still have an implicit trust that any service running within our workspace is authorized to invoke our market data service.
 Imagine the scenario of a 3 tier application comprised of a web frontend, backend business logic, and a relational database.
 We may not want the frontend to be able to communicate directly with the database.
 It is a best practice to be as explicit as possible with respect to servce to service authorization.

 Lets further restrict our workshop environment to ensure that *only* the ingress gateway can communicate with the quotes service within the Market Data workspace.
-First, lets validate that any pod within the workspace, which is limited to the `$PREFIX-quotes` can still communicate with the service.
+First, lets validate that any pod within the workspace, which is limited to the `$PREFIX-quotes` namespace can still communicate with the service.
 We'll once again test this using a helper curl pod:

 ```bash
 kubectl --context cloud-a-01 run $PREFIX-shell -n $PREFIX-quotes --rm -i --tty --image nicolaka/netshoot --env="PREFIX=$PREFIX" -- /bin/bash